 Want to find out even more about Toa Payoh?
 Bookmark this heritage trail guide and explore the town with ease.

 The shophouse-lined streets of this colourful district was once a simple track through a betel nut and fruit orchard, which was established in the 1830s by the Norris Brothers.
-Years later, the Municipality decided to expand the road before aptly naming it Jalan Besar, aka "big road" in Malay.
+Years later, the Municipality decided to expand the road before aptly naming it Jalan Besar, which translates from Malay to "big road".

 Now that you’re equipped with the right knowledge, you’re all set and ready to go explore the secret side of Singapore!
 For more walking trails and neighbourhoods to visit, check out these guides.